johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

       (RuleMatch App _)         -> fixType $ eval t
 ```

-The type of an invocation is determined by the lambda's subterm, so `matchRule` provides that as `t1` here for futher type information.
+The type of an invocation is determined by the lambda's subterm, so `matchRule` provides that as `t1` here for further type information.
 The type of an application is dependent on the type of it's first argument, so we cheat a bit here and use the single step `eval` to get at the result of the application.

 ```haskell
 derive :: Expr -> Derivation